-Go bush on the Raroa Walkway: head to Pukerua Bay on State Highway 1, turn left at Wairaka Road, then right onto Raroa Place.
+Go bush on the Raroa Walkway: head to Pukerua Bay on State Highway 1, turn left at Wairaka Road, then left onto Raroa Place.
 The start of the walk is at the end of the road.
 The track is a gentle climb through a small forest of Kohekohe trees, emerging to a spectacular view of Kapiti Island and the coast.
 (0.8km return, 30 minutes).

 Come and do the Pūkeko Stomp at Taupō Swamp.
 It is is one of the largest and most important remaining flax swamps in the Wellington region and has easy walking and cycling paths.
 It is between the seaside villages of Plimmerton and Pukerua Bay on State Highway 1.
 Parking is available.